The Lorentzian scattering rigidity problem and rigidity of stationary metrics: Rigidity of stationary metrics

 \subsection{Reduction to a magnetic system}

 We review some results in \cite{Germinario_07}, see also \cite{Flores2002}.
-There is a natural projection of $M=\R\times N$ onto $N$, invariant under changes \r{t-change}, in particular, see, e.g., \cite{StrohmaierZ}.
-The geodesics of $g$ as in \r{5.2} there, projected to $N$, are characterized as the integral curves of a certain magnetic system.
+The geodesics of $g$ as in \r{5.2} there, projected to $N$ under $\pi$, see section~\ref{sec_proj} and Figure~\ref{Lorentz_distance_fig2} below, are characterized as the integral curves of a certain magnetic system.
 Note that if we include a non-constant conformal factor, as in \r{5.1} or \r{5.2}, and we consider not null geodesics only, then the system has an additional electric potential, see also \cite{Yernat-Hanming-15}.

 For the computations below, recall that if $\alpha$ is an one-form, then $d\alpha$ is a two-form satisfying $\langle \d\alpha, X\otimes Y\rangle = \langle \nabla_X\alpha, Y\rangle - \langle\nabla_Y\alpha, X\rangle $, where $\nabla$ is the covariant differential, and this is true independently of the background metric.